Technical Overview

 Document ingestion

 Bills are uploaded as PDF files from your dashboard.
-Each file is stored securely on AWS S3 with a server-side encrypted presigned URL — your raw bill data never passes through our application servers unencrypted.
+Each file is stored securely on AWS S3 with server-side encryption — your raw bill data never passes through our application servers unencrypted.

 Any utility, any format